tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/populating-documentation-templates.md

 </p>
 </div>

-After AI responds, follow with this:
+After AI responds, follow it with this:

 <div class="chat">
 <p>
 It's looking good!
-Nice job.
+Beautiful work.
 I especially like that you conform to technical style by being accurate, plain, and concise in the language.
 I also like the bulleted lists and other structures that make it easy to read this information.
 Way to go!
 Now let's move on to the next section.
 Here's the template for section 4:
 </p>
 <p>
 <span class="pVar">{Template for section 4}</span>